juliawgraham/tswd-portfolio/final-project-part-one.md

 # Importance of Testing in Software Development

 ## Outline
-> Include a high-level summary of your project.
-This should be a couple paragraphs that describe what you're interested in showing with your final project.

 While software testing is often overlooked by many, it is critical to a project's success.

 ### Project Structure